jonnonz1/nz-statute-book/acts/public/2008/new-zealand-geographic-board-nga-pou-taunaha-o-aotearoa-act-2008.md

     (ii) the membership of the Board, so as to ensure adequate representation on the Board of community and government interests; and
     (iii) the administration of the Board; and
   (b) establish the jurisdiction of the Board; and
-  (c) set out the Board’s powers, functions, and duties, in particular providing for the Board to assign, approve, alter, or discontinue the use of official geographic names for geographic features within its jurisdiction, so as to achieve a co-ordinated and standardised approach to official geographic names; and
+  (c) set out the Board’s powers, functions, and duties, in particular providing for the Board to assign, approve, alter, adopt, validate, or discontinue the use of official geographic names for geographic features within its jurisdiction, so as to achieve a co-ordinated and standardised approach to official geographic names; and
   (d) provide effective notification, consultation, and decision-making procedures for naming geographic features; and (e) provide the means for appropriate recognition to be accorded to cultural and heritage values associated with geographic features; and
   (f) enable certain administrative needs of government (including local government) to be met; and